-Car Theft Is Dropping, But These Models Are Still at Risk
+Car Theft Is Dropping, But These Car Models Are Still at Risk

 Car theft in the United States has started to decline.
-According to a report from Mercury Insurance using National Insurance Crime Bureau data, auto theft fell by 23% in 2025 compared with the same period in 2024.
+According to a Mercury Insurance report using National Insurance Crime Bureau data, auto theft fell by 23% in 2025 compared with the same period in 2024.
 Earlier, thefts had already dropped by 16.7% the year before.
 These declines followed a major spike in 2023 when theft rates reached record levels.

 Automakers responded quickly after the surge.
 As a result, several manufacturers introduced new security improvements designed to protect vehicles from theft.
 Hyundai and Kia, in particular, faced strong criticism after researchers exposed weaknesses in some of their ignition systems.